gowrizrh/async-events/source/concepts.rst

    The schema is defined by the return type of the service class and the method.

-   This is smart because it allows you to reuse the same service methods as a REST API, which mean any changes to the service method like plugins or extension attributes are also available in async event payloads!
+   This is elegant because it allows you to reuse the same service methods as a REST API, which means any changes to the service method like field updates, plugins or extension attributes are also available in async event payloads!

 Subscription
 ------------